bitshares/bitshares.github.io-old/_posts/en/2015-06-08-lessons-learned-from-bitshares-0.x.md

 Based upon the success of LMAX, we now have proof that a single core of a desktop processor is able to handle 6 million orders per second.
 We also know that their architecture operates on the basis of a deterministic event processor that logs inputs rather than logging database state.
-In many ways, LMAX can be thought of as a block chain where each event is a transaction.
+In many ways, LMAX can be thought of as a blockchain where each event is a transaction.
 LMAX is a case study on why attempting to multi-thread an inherently sequential process is fundamentally flawed.
 All they needed to do was get all inputs into an ordered sequence and then get everything out of the way of the core Business Logic Processor (BLP).
 The most important aspect is that no blocking operations occur in